Isle of Skye guide

 And what should you not miss on Skye?

-Neist Point - One of the most famous lighthouses on the West Coast, offering dramatic sea views and often the chance to spot dolphins and whales.
+Neist Point - The westernmost tip of the Isle of Skye, with dramatic cliffs.
+Home to one of Scotland's most famous lighthouses, it offers spectacular sea views and often the chance to spot dolphins and whales.

 How do you get to the island?

 The Isle of Skye can be reached via the Skye Bridge from the mainland or by ferry.
-Travel around the island is by car or bus, although public transport is limited.
-Cyclists also liked the Isle of Skye.
+The island is best travelled by car as buses do not run everywhere.
+The Isle of Skye is also popular with cyclists.

 Portree guide